Your Goal: Joy & tranquility with sustained attention.

 Your understanding of accessing meditative joy can be brought into your daily life as a way of observing attraction and aversion due to the fading of joy when they are present.

-Since the factors of softness, meditative joy, and tranquility are cultivated by tuning into the pleasure of letting go, any habitual grasping of your mind throughout the day will cause this pleasure to collapse.
+Since the factors of softness, meditative joy, and tranquility are cultivated by tuning into the pleasantness of letting go, any habitual grasping of your mind throughout the day will cause this pleasure to collapse.

 Metaphor